utelle/SQLite3MultipleCiphers/readme.md

 ## Version information

-* 2.3.2 - *March 2026*
+* 2.3.3 - *April 2026*
-  - Fixed issue #227: Compile AEGIS with clang version 22 and above
+  - Based on SQLite version 3.53.0
-  - Fixed issue #228: Function `sqlite3mc_cipher_name` not thread-safe
+  - Fixed issue #230: Cipher data structures are not nullified securely on freeing
-  - Fixed issue #229: Symbol conflicts when static linking to both `sqlite3mc` and `libsodium`

 For further version information please consult the [CHANGELOG](CHANGELOG.md).